legendGHC24/instructions/README.md

    For Mac - Go to About this mac - check your chip.
 For me, it was Apple Chip and I downloaded .zip in a new folder called "legendghc24".
 Double clicked to finally get VSCode started.

 3. Go to Extensions in VSCode, search and install following:
+      (i) Legend under FINOS - Legend Language Support (parse, compile, execute) (ii) Github Copilot - Install and sign in to your github.
+Sign in with the github handle you provided in Step 1.
+Once signed in, you will automatically get access to copilot via organisation legendGHC24.